thaysvs2/payment-api/README.md

 python -c "from database.connection import Base, engine; Base.metadata.create_all(bind=engine)"
 ```
-After creating the tables, you must populate them with initial data.
-Connect to your database using a client like DBeaver and execute the following SQL commands to add test users.
+Once the tables are created, you can add test users by running the utility script from your project's root directory:
 ```
-INSERT INTO users (name, cpf_cnpj, email, balance, phone) VALUES ('Jose Comum', '12345678901', 'jose.comum@example.com', 1000.00, '11987654321');

-INSERT INTO users (name, cpf_cnpj, email, balance, phone) VALUES ('Maria Lojista', '12345678901234', 'maria.lojista@example.com', 500.00, '11912345678');
+python create_users_script.py

 ```
+This script will add the "Jane Smith" user to your database, allowing you to run transactions and test your API.
+You can modify the script to add more users as needed.

 ### 6. Run the Application
 ```